Clownacy/clowndoom/README.md

 ## Features
 - Music support (through WildMIDI).
-  - Make sure to specify the location of your GUS patches in the 'clowndoomrc' configuration file.
+  - Make sure to specify the location of your GUS patches in the 'clowndoomrc'/ 'default.cfg' configuration file.
 - Proper sound effect support (the original source release lacked features like stopping mid-playback and updating positional effects).
 - New configuration options: